solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

     ![Alt text](media/01_00_databases.png)

-- Fill out the Basics tab with the following information:
+- Fill out the Basics tab with the following information, be sure to replace `PREFIX` with your lab information:
   - Resource Group: Name of your lab resource group
   - Server name:  `PREFIX-pg-flex-eastus-16`
   - Region: `East US`